-Source: US Bureau of Economic Analysis, as of 27/01/2016.
+Source: US Bureau of Economic Analysis, as of 1/27/2017.
 Q1 2009 - Q4 2016.

 Growth should continue.
 Broad money supply continues rising steadily.
-Though loan growth slowed in Q4 (particularly business lending), it rose decently in 2016 overall.^{vii} The yield curve spread finished 2016 at 190 basis points-plenty wide to support lending.^{viii} While we expect it to flatten, flatter-but-positive yield curves don't mean recession looms.
+Though loan growth slowed in Q4 (particularly business lending), it rose decently in 2016 overall.viii The yield curve spread finished 2016 at 190 basis points-plenty wide to support lending.viii While we expect it to flatten, flatter-but-positive yield curves don't mean recession looms.
 Inverted curves do.
-The Conference Board's Leading Economic Index (LEI) remains in a long uptrend, bolstered by the yield curve and Leading Credit Index-the most telling components.^{ix} Chatter centres on potential fiscal stimulus, but the US economy doesn't need help.
-For equities, growth has been fine absent a fiscal stimulus or infrastructure plan, and likely remains so either way.
+The Conference Board's Leading Economic Index (LEI) remains in a long uptrend, bolstered by the yield curve and Leading Credit Index-the most telling components.ix Chatter centers on potential fiscal stimulus, but the US economy doesn't need help.
+For stocks, growth has been fine absent a fiscal stimulus or infrastructure plan, and likely remains so either way.